 The Ohio Department of Developmental Disabilities provides a variety of comprehensive services to eligible children and adults who have developmental disabilities.

 Programs and supports are available to help qualified children and adults with special needs in Ohio reach their full potential through education, vocational rehabilitation, mental health services, respite, and individualized supports.

-The Center for Infants and Children with Special Needs at Cincinnati Children's recommends these highly valuable services.
+The Complex Care Center at Cincinnati Children's recommends these highly valuable services.

 A developmental disability is a mental or physical impairment that:

 Examples of conditions that qualify as developmental disabilities may include, but are not limited to: mental retardation, autism, epilepsy, cerebral palsy, traumatic head injury, muscular dystrophy, sensory impairment, seizure disorders, orthopedic impairments or other neurological conditions.